suramyapathak/Udacity_Data_Science_Projects/Capstone Project/README.md

 ## Project Motivation

-As per Udacity Data Scientist Nanodegree project Starbucks Project, the project uses data from Starbucks app is a simulation of customer behaviour on the Starbucks rewards mobile app.
+As per Udacity Data Scientist Nanodegree project Starbucks Project, the project uses data from Starbucks app is a simulation of the customer behaviour on the Starbucks rewards mobile app.

 ###Summary of the Project